arbor-sim/arbor/doc/cpp/cable_cell.rst

    has changed significantly; some of the documentation below is out of date.

+   The C++ cable cell documentation should have the same structure as the Python cable cell documentation.

 Cable cells, which use the :cpp:enum:`cell_kind` :cpp:expr:`cable`, represent morphologically-detailed neurons as 1-d trees, with electrical and biophysical properties mapped onto those trees.